WEEE vs U.S. SEC Cybersecurity Rules

 Implementation Overview

-Phased compliance: incident reporting from Dec 2023 (SRCs June 2024); annual from FYE Dec 2023.
+Compliance is fully effective: incident reporting mandated since Dec 2023 (SRCs since June 2024); annual from FYE Dec 2023.
 Involves gap analysis, materiality playbooks, cross-functional committees, IRP updates, and XBRL readiness.
 Applies to all public issuers; no external certification but SEC enforcement scrutiny.

 Key Differences